rfwlab/rfw/docs/articles/index.md

 **Result**

-Mounting this component displays a button whose label increments with each click through a registered handler that updates the store directly.
+Mounting this component displays a button whose label increments with each click through a handler that dispatches an action to update the store.

 The example highlights two core features of rfw: